 Many health insurance plans help cover the cost of medicines and counseling to help you stop smoking.
 Remember, using quit-smoking medicine and counseling support can make you three times as likely to quit for good!

 MassHealth covers all FDA-approved medicines and counseling to help you quit smoking.
-Other public health insurance plans in Massachusetts, including Commonwealth Care and Medicare, also cover counseling support and many FDA-approved medicines.
+Other public health insurance plans in Massachusetts, including Medicare, also cover counseling support and many FDA-approved medicines.
 Many private health plans, which include plans from employers and the Group Insurance Commission (GIC) plans for state and municipal workers, also offer quit-smoking benefits.
 And TRICARE, the health insurance plan for veterans, now covers FDA-approved quit-smoking medicines!

 Some plans cover more than others, and health plan coverage often changes.
 Call the customer information phone number listed on the back of your health plan card to find out how your health plan can help you quit smoking.